-Bear in mind when writing both the summary and long description that a) the DPC will receive a large number of applications and so good writing will help your application stand out; and b) judges come from a range of backgrounds including technology experts, business managers, archivists and academics.
+Bear in mind when writing both the Summary and Long Description that:

+- a) the DPC will receive a large number of applications and so good writing will help your application stand out; and - b) Judges come from a range of backgrounds including technology experts, business managers, archivists and academics.
 Whilst expert in their own fields they may not be expert in dealing with your concerns.
-It will therefore help the nomination if you are clear and concise with your language.

-- A brief account of how the nomination meets each of the key criteria - Up to three images good quality illustrating the project/team or individuals are requested.
+It will therefore help the nomination if you are clear and concise with your language. - A brief account of how the nomination meets each of the key criteria - Up to three images good quality illustrating the project/team or individuals are requested.
 These may also be used for publicity at finalist stage.

 Examples of good images to be included are: team photos, project logos, location shots, photos of any products associated with the nominations - particularly in use, process diagrams (without too much text).
+These should be provided as hi-res jpegs.